voslartomas/Translator/README.md

 Translator
 --

-This is wrapper for various translator APIs.
+This is wrapper for various translate API's.

-Implemented translation services
+Implemented translate services
 --

 - Yandex
 - Google - not tested
-- Bing - not tested
+- Bing

 Usage
 --